UdelaRInterior/ansible-reverse-proxy/README.md

 Role Name
 =========

-Ansible role intended to install and configure a reverse proxy.
+Ansible role intended to install and configure a reverse proxy and redirect the traffic from http to https using apache.

 Requirements